lijunxian111/ChemVlm/README.md

-This is our official repo for AAAI 2025 paper: "ChemVLM: Exploring the Power of Multimodal Large Language Models in Chemistry Area".
+# This is our official repo for AAAI 2025 paper: "ChemVLM: Exploring the Power of Multimodal Large Language Models in Chemistry Area".

+## Model
 Use our model at: https://huggingface.co/AI4Chem

+## Training
+Our training refers to the InternVL-v1.5 repo.
+You can find it at https://internvl.readthedocs.io/en/latest/internvl1.5/finetune.html.
+Create a folder named 'InternVL' under root directory and follow their instructions.

+## Evaluation

 If this help you, please kindly cite:
 ```
 @misc{li2024chemvlmexploringpowermultimodal,